The Ime Udoka Story

 The Salacious Soundtrack

-I submit over fifty songs and four hours of freakin’, creepin’, cheatin’, skeetin’ and faithless fornication–unadulterated fault, adultery and indiscriminate infidelity.
-Chock-full of perspective, no man nor woman’s role is spared equity nor inclusion.
-All affected parties get a voice.
+I submit over fifty songs and four hours of creepin’, cheatin’, and faithless fornication–unadulterated fault, adultery and indiscriminate infidelity.
+Chock-full of perspective, no man nor woman’s role is spared, and all affected parties get a voice.
 This list lampoons lasciviousness with both lewd explicitness and light undertones.
 The tracks are devoid of tact and saturated with treacherousness.

 “Ime Cheater” is available below via both Apple Music and Spotify.
 The Spotify playlist is without “Innocent Til Proven Guilty” by Honey Cone, “I Couldn’t Help It” by Joe Budden, “Orbz a.k.A.
 Some Wise Quote Drake Never Said” by Mr. Muthafuckin’ eXquire and “Dynomite” by Project Pat & Juicy J.